in

 About the Agriculture and Health Division:

-The Attorney General's Office is recruiting for a permanent full time Supervising Paralegal 2 in the Agriculture and Health Division.
-This position is located in Olympia, Washington and supervises 4 Paralegal 1s.
 The Agriculture and Health Division is made up of 15 attorneys and 9 professional staff when fully staffed.
 The division represents the Departments of Agriculture, Archaeology and Historic Preservation, Commerce, and Health, as well as 22 Agricultural Commodity Commissions and the Northwest Interstate Compact on Low-Level Radioactive Waste.
 The division's work involves both litigation and advice related to oversight of health care practitioners and facilities, certification of medical marijuana consultants, the regulation of agricultural activities and food processing, pest eradication, threats to human health, shellfish sanitation, drinking water and septic systems, funding of innovative life sciences research and clean energy technology, historic and archaeological artifact preservation and low-level radioactive waste disposal.
 The division also assists with legal issues related to the Energy Independence Act and programs to improve the state's economy, infrastructure, and disadvantaged populations.

 Duties and Essential Functions of a Supervising Paralegal 2:

-The Agriculture and Health Division's Mission is to strategically represent our clients by collaboratively applying our legal expertise to improving public health and safety, fostering economic development and promoting agriculture, while sustaining Washington's communities and preserving the environment.
+AHD’s Mission is to strategically represent our clients by collaboratively applying our legal expertise to improving public health and safety, fostering economic development and promoting agriculture, while sustaining Washington's communities and preserving the environment.
 This position's role is to perform senior level legal work; train, mentor, and supervise 4 Paralegal 1s and other support staff and provide backup functions for the Division Lead.
-Duties include, but are not limited to:

 • In absence of attorney, judge, or equivalent, independently takes appropriate action on urgent items.